adrita78/Frame-Level-Speech-Recognition/README.md

 After this step, the validation set dataloader was created.
 We computed the model output in "no grad" mode and calculated the validation loss using model output.
 Returned the most likely phenome as prediction from the model output.After that, the validation accurcay was calculeted.

 After the building the network architecture, the hyperparameter tuning was done we ran diffrent ablations using Weights and Biases.
-We also saved the model after every checkpoint.
-After the model was being trained, we tested our model with the test dataset and submitted prediction to kaggle.
+We also saved the model after every checkpoint.After the model was being trained, we tested our model with the test dataset and submitted prediction to kaggle.

 # Experiments

 We tried different architectures and hyperparameters to achieve the best performance.The final architecture has 6 layers.
-We used the follwoing Hyperparameters:
+We used the following Hyperparameters:
-Learning Rate: 0.001
+1.Learning Rate: 0.001
-Batch Size : 8192
+2.Batch Size : 8192
-Number of epochs: 60
+3.Number of epochs: 60
-Activation Function: Softplus
+4.Activation Function: Softplus
-Context Size : 25
+5.Context Size : 25
-Optimizer:AdamW
+6.Optimizer:AdamW
-Loss : CrossEntropy
+7.Loss : CrossEntropy

+I trained the model for 40 epochs with the learning rate 1e-3 and the we decresed the learning rate to 1e-5 after the 40th epoch.
 We also tried different other architectures.
-We tried
+We tried an architecture with 8 layers.
+Although it gave the desired accuracy, it crossed the total number of parameters limit.

+Checkpoints have been saved in this folder: https://drive.google.com/drive/folders/1sG68Agp2vfwgT2ChtpDBlHcYyXqT7i-K?usp=share_link

 # Conclusion
+In conclusion, we have implemented a multi-layer perceptron that achieves high accuracy in frame-level recognition.
+We have experimented with different architectures and hyperparameters to achieve the best performance.
+The code is easy to run and can be extended to other speech recognition tasks.